teves-castro/voxxed-life/readme.md

 # Challenge

 This challenge involves submitting an implementation for the Game of Life in the form of a pull request to this GitHub repo.
-A prize will be awarded to the "best" solution (according to the challenge rules further down).
+A prize will be awarded to the "best" solution (according to the challenge's rules further down).
 Start by forking this repo [voxxed-life](https://github.com/equalexperts/voxxed-life) and then submit a PR with your solution in a branch name after your GitHub handle.

 ## Prize

-We'll be offering an headset [Link should go here](https://link-should-go-here.com) to the two highest scoring submissions
+We'll be offering a [noise cancelling wireless headset](https://en-us.sennheiser.com/wireless-headphones-bluetooth-noise-cancelling-hd-4-50-btnc) to the highest scoring submission

 ## Challenge rules